 If you've made it to this blog post, chances are you've probably looked for support online already.
 This was my first step after being put on the waiting list.
 I mostly wanted to know how long I'd need to wait to reach the top of the list.
 To be honest, the answer was disappointing, so I turned to some online charities to help.
 Obviously, YoungMinds is a great place to start as it covers a range of different mental health issues.
 I've also found help on the following websites:

-Childline have a great service where you can message a trained professional for free.
+Childline has a great service where you can message a trained professional for free.

 If you're in school, then talk to your pastoral team as they often have people dedicated to supporting mental health and might be able to help make school easier or less pressure for you.